Insurance Indonesia: Travel & Health Coverage for Bali 2026

 🦟 Dengue fever in Ubud

-Hospitalization, IV fluids, blood monitoring, 4-6 nights.
-Common during rainy season.
+Hospitalization, IV fluids, daily blood platelet monitoring, 4–6 nights.
+Common during the rainy season (October–April).
+Standard travel insurance covers this — but you have to file the claim correctly.

 🤿 Diving accident in Komodo